jasonwhite/button/docs/_docs/index.md

 Because it is general enough to be able to build a project written in any language, Button is particularly useful for building multi-language projects.
-Many build systems are tailored for a particular language.
-This can be very good for single-language projects, but it can also become very restrictive.
+Many other build systems are tailored for a particular language.
+While this can be a good thing for single-language projects, it can also become very restrictive as the project gets more complicated.

 ## How It Works